Top 10 HBCUs in the U.S. & Rankings 2026

 The college offers numerous honor societies to high-achieving students.
 It's also one of the most selective HBCUs in the nation, with an acceptance rate of only 28%.

-U.S. World and News Report ranks Spelman College the #1 HBCU and Times Higher Education has it ranked at #2.
+U.S. World and News Report ranks Spelman College the number one HBCU and Times Higher Education has it ranked at two.

 8. Tuskegee University

-Tuskegee University is a private, historically black university in Tuskegee, Alabama.
-It offers bachelor's, master's, and doctoral degrees in person and via online degree programs.
+Tuskegee University is a private, historically Black university in Tuskegee, AL. It offers bachelor's, master's, and doctoral degrees in person and via online degree programs.

 Students can study fields such as: